benjaminesser/pathofinder/README.md

 --min_hom_freq to specify minimum proportion of non-reference bases at a position required to call a variant homozygous (default is 0.8)
 --min_coverage to specify minimum number of bases at a given postion to pass the LowDepth filter (default is 10)
 ```

+# Contributors

+`snpfinder` was created by Benjamin Esser and Ehsun Yazdani.
+Special thanks to [mypileup repo](https://github.com/gymreklab/cse185-demo-project) for guidance.